Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Limitations

 \section{Limitations}

-(1) This paper characterizes the structural \emph{necessary condition}; with only termination rewards, credit assignment remains unidentifiable, so this fix can only alleviate or delay instability, not guarantee its complete removal.
-(2) The key derivation exposes the structural difference between "decomposable vs. coupled"; its interaction with mechanisms like pruning and normalization requires further analysis.
-(3) Projection-based transformations may introduce biases.
-We use them as the minimal viable construct to verify the proposition, without fully exploring the optimal implementation space or broader baseline coverage.
+(1) This paper characterizes a structural \emph{necessary condition}.
+With terminal rewards alone, credit assignment remains unidentifiable, so the proposed repair can only mitigate or delay instability rather than guarantee its complete removal.
+(2) Our key derivations reveal the structural difference between decomposed and coupled objectives.
+Their interactions with mechanisms such as clipping, pruning, and normalization require further analysis.
+(3) Projection-based transformations may introduce bias.
+We use them as minimal viable constructions for validating the proposition, but we do not fully explore the space of optimal implementations or a broader set of baselines.